iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 How quickly and densely will you be growing replacement vegetation?
 Once you've "emptied" out the space, you should have a plan for filling it back up expeditiously.
 If you will be planting something dense and fast-growing, it can out-compete the weeds by getting established first and hogging all the space.
-The more sparse and/or slow to establish your plantings, the more you will need to take precautions to suppress the weed seed bank.
+The more sparse and/or slow to establish your plantings are, the more you will need to take precautions to suppress the weed seed bank.

 How will you be planting?
 Will you be covering the area with mulch?